Mastering the Asset Reliability Transformation® [ART] process

 - Asset Reliability Transformation books

-At this writing, books are under development which will provide more information about the ART phases, steps, and recommended practices.
+Books are under development which will provide more information about the ART phases, steps, and recommended practices.

 The “ART overview” book summarizes the entire process.
 It does not provide details of the recommended practices, but it does provide a generous summary of each step.
+This has been completed and you can find it here.

 The remaining ten books, one for each phase, provides details on every recommended practice.